2020 Atlantic hurricane season: Tropical Storm Josephine

 In early August, a tropical wave moved across the tropical Atlantic, leading to the formation of Tropical Depression Eleven at 06:00 UTC on August 11 about 920 mi west-southwest of the Cabo Verde Islands.
 Dry air and wind shear prevented further strengthening at first, but after a drop in shear, the depression became Tropical Storm Josephine at 12:00 UTC on August 13, with winds of 45 mph.
 Continued wind shear caused the storm to fluctuate in intensity, and Josephine weakened to a tropical depression on August 16 while passing north of the Leeward Islands.
 Soon thereafter, the system degenerated into a trough of low pressure.

 Tropical Storm Kyle

 A mesoscale convective system moved offshore of South Carolina and Georgia early on August 11, which became better organized as it moved up the coast.
 The system developed into Tropical Storm Kyle around 12:00 UTC on August 14, about 105 mi east-northeast of Duck, North Carolina.
-It moved quickly east-northwestward, reaching a peak intensity on August 15 with peak winds of 50 mph and a minimum pressure at 1,000 mbar while located about 230 mi southeast of Cape Cod, Massachusetts.
+It moved quickly east-northeastward, reaching a peak intensity on August 15 with peak winds of 50 mph and a minimum pressure at 1,000 mbar while located about 230 mi southeast of Cape Cod, Massachusetts.
 Kyle subsequently weakened due to wind shear, and it became an extratropical cyclone early on August 16, soon after dissipating within the front.
 Several days later, extratropical European windstorm Ellen, which contained remnants of Tropical Storm Kyle, brought hurricane-force winds to the Republic of Ireland and the United Kingdom.